Smallest organisms

 Given the incomplete nature of scientific knowledge, it is possible that the smallest organism is undiscovered.
-Furthermore, there is some debate over the definition of life, and what entities qualify as organisms; consequently the smallest known organism (microorganism) is debatable.
+Furthermore, there is some debate over the definition of life, and what entities qualify as organisms; consequently the smallest known organisms (microrganisms) may be nanobes that can be 20 nanometers long.

 Microorganisms

 Obligate endosymbiotic bacteria

 The genome of Nasuia deltocephalinicola, a symbiont of the European pest leafhopper, Macrosteles quadripunctulatus, consists of a circular chromosome of 112,031 base pairs.

-The genome of Nanoarchaeum equitans is 490,885 nucleotides long.
+The genome of Nanoarchaeum equitans is 491 Kbp long.

 Pelagibacter ubique

 Pelagibacter ubique is one of the smallest known free-living bacteria, with a length of 370 to 890 nm and an average cell diameter of 120 to 200 nm.
 They also have the smallest free-living bacterium genome: 1.3 Mbp, 1354 protein genes, 35 RNA genes.
 They are one of the most common and smallest organisms in the ocean, with their total weight exceeding that of all fish in the sea.